 Zantedeschia aethiopica is an evergreen Perennial growing to 1 m (3ft 3in) by 0.6 m (2ft) at a medium rate.

-It is hardy to zone 8 and is frost tender.
-It is in leaf 12-Jan It is in flower from Jul to November.
-The flowers are monoecious (individual flowers are either male or female, but both sexes can be found on the same plant) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 8 and is frost tender.
+It is in leaf all year, in flower from July to November.
+The species is monoecious (individual flowers are either male or female, but both sexes can be found on the same plant) and is pollinated by Insects.

 Habitats